 Consumers should start preparing for higher bank and ATM fees.
 Two recent reforms that were supposed to help consumers have prompted the higher fees.
 The first is that banks are no longer allowed to charge overdraft fees on debit card purchases without permission.
 The second is a drastic reduction in interchange fees on debit cards.
-These are the fees that banks charge merchants to use their debit cards.
+These are the fees that banks charge to merchants to use their debit cards.

 Last year banks collected roughly $3 billion from charging their customers for using another institution’s ATM.
 The banking industry says the higher fees on their machines are necessary because of the expense of maintaining and operating their ATM networks is rising.
-Banks spend on average $12,000 to $15,000 a year to maintain each ATM, however small banks and credit unions haven’t started to raise their ATM fees.
+Banks spend on average $12,000 to $15,000 a year to maintain each ATM, however, small banks and credit unions haven’t started to raise their ATM fees.

 No Fee ATM Banks

 With a State Farm Bank Checking or Money Market product and a direct deposit via an ACH credit during the statement cycle, customers receive unlimited ATM surcharge rebates.
-If there has not been a direct deposit via an ACH credit during the statement cycle, the Bank will rebate up to a total of $10 in ATM surcharges per account per banking statement cycle.
+If there has not been a direct deposit via an ACH credit during the statement cycle, the Bank will rebate up to a total of $10 in ATM surcharges per account per statement cycle.

-For more information to see what is going on with insurance and banks in Michigan visit our site Michigan Insurance site.
+Finally, for more information to see what is going on with insurance and banks in Michigan visit our site Michigan Insurance site.